-A critical fact is that, at about the same time Troy fell to the Greeks (if that is what happened), pretty much every other large human settlement in the region also was destroyed and/or abandoned, so “the Trojan War” for the historian makes sense only as (1) a part of the folklore of later Greeks and (2) part of a regional cataclysm that must be understood in much broader terms than those invoked by Homer.
-Some of these questions are discussed in Part 4.
+A critical fact is that, at about the same time that Troy fell to the Greeks (if that is what happened), pretty much every other large human settlement in the region also was destroyed and/or abandoned, so “the Trojan War” for the historian makes sense only as both (1) a part of the folklore of later Greeks and (2) part of a regional cataclysm that must be understood in much broader terms than those invoked by Homer.
+Some of these issues are discussed in Part 4.

 Part 5 (an appendix) is a list of the principal players in the Iliad.
 There are lots of them, so it makes life easier to have a reference list.
 If you use this handbook while you read the Iliad, I recommend that you read the introduction to the list and look through it before you start reading, and then use it afterward if you get confused about who is who.
 If you are content with a quick overview of the book, you probably don't need it.
 If you are preparing for an exam, you may want to use a flash-card version of it (link).

 Part 6 is a list of questions and answers about the Iliad.
 How these questions came to be and what they seek to accomplish are laid out in the introduction to Part 6, but briefly, they were devised the first year we included the Iliad in our world-civ sequence, when students read the whole of it.
 Each series of questions was originally intended to be read immediately after reading the corresponding chapter.
 They do not focus on character development, dramatic descriptions, or literary manipulations of the material (all of which are fascinating).
 Instead they direct attention to matters in which the Iliad can help us understand the society of Homer or of the Mycenaeans, or in which Homer or the Mycenaeans can help us understand other peoples (including ourselves).